Oh My Kadavule: Release

-The film was released on 14 February 2020, Valentine's Day, and received a U/A certificate from the Central Board of Film Certification after the director refused to cut what he felt was "the most important shot in the film".
-The film's distribution rights for Tamil Nadu were bought by Sakthi Film Factory.
+Oh My Kadavule was released on 14 February 2020, Valentine's Day.
+Prior to release, it received a U/A certificate from the Central Board of Film Certification after Ashwath refused to cut what he felt was "the most important shot in the film".
+The film's Tamil Nadu distribution rights were bought by Sakthi Film Factory.
 The film began streaming on ZEE5 from 24 April 2020.

 Critical reception

+Srivatsan S of The Hindu wrote, "Oh My Kadavule (OMK) functions primarily on the romantic troupes; impulsive decisions, emotional meltdown, bad breakup followed by a road-trip in search of long lost soul.
+But where the movie becomes slightly better than ones with pretentious intentions is the quality to discount its own mishaps".
+M Suganth of The Times of India gave a rating of 3.5 out of 5, stating "Despite some conventional turns, Oh My Kadavule is a refreshing romance."